render-js/render-core/README.md

-# router
+# render
-The router for render-js
+The core module of render-js